fredzirbel/fredzirbel/README.md

 ---

-I am a Security Analyst with hands-on experience in SIEM and EDR/XDR platforms, focusing on threat detection, log analysis, and incident response across enterprise environments.
+I am a security analyst with hands-on experience in SIEM and EDR/XDR platforms, focusing on threat detection, log analysis, and incident response across enterprise environments.
 Currently, I am pursuing a Master of Science in Cybersecurity and Information Assurance (online, asynchronous) to deepen my technical expertise and strategic understanding of the field.
 My work regularly involves the following tools and technologies:

 ### 🛡️ SIEMs